SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Answer%20Processing.JPG)

 For more information about the text manipulation capabilities of *Lua*, see [here](http://lua-users.org/wiki/StringLibraryTutorial).
+Please be aware, that most of the text functions in the *Lua* standard library are case-sensitive in their manipulation.

 ## How it works